sysgears/react-apollo-express-example/article.md

 In this tutorial, we show how to create a modular application with the MongoDB, Express, React, Node.js (MERN) stack that uses Apollo, a popular GraphQL implementation for JavaScript applications.

+You can have a look at the implemented application in this repository:

+* <a href="https://github.com/sergei-gilevich/react-apollo-express-example" target="_blank">A MERN application with Apollo GraphQL</a>

-But before we dive deep into the implementation details, we want to give a bird view on what this MERN application powered by Apollo will look like.
+Before we dive deep into the implementation details, we want to give a bird view on what this MERN application powered by Apollo will look like.

 ## An overview of Apollo, React, and Express application